leeweiming3/tp/docs/DeveloperGuide.md

 **MSS**

 1. Recruiter enters the command to clear the database
-2. Confirmation window opens
+2. HireHub prompts recruiter to confirm the clearing
-3. Recruiter enters ‘Y’ into the confirmation window to confirm the clearing
+3. Recruiter enters input into the command box to confirm the clearing
-4. The database is cleared and the success message is displayed in the result display text field
+4. The database is cleared.

 **Extensions**

-4a.
+1a.
 Recruiter types in additional stuff after ‘clear’ e.g. ‘clear 1’
-- 4a1.
+- 1a1.
 Confirmation window opens as usual.
 Use case resumes from MSS step 3.

-4b.
-Recruiter opens the confirmation window and tries to enter additional commands in the command box
+3a.
+Recruiter tries to enter invalid commands in the command box
+- 3a1.
+HireHub prompts recruiter to enter valid input
-- 4b1.
-The command box is disabled and he finds that he cannot enter new commands until the confirmation is done.
-Use case resumes from MSS step 3
+- 3a2.
+Use case resumes from MSS step 3.

-4c.
-Recruiter opens the confirmation window and tries to close the window via the x button
-- 4c1.
-The confirmation window closes and the command box reenables.
+3b.
+Recruiter aborts the clearing
+- 3b1.
+HireHub informs recruiter that the clear of the database has been aborted

 ### Non-Functional Requirements